When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Best Overall

-Many mattress toppers are perfectly suitable for dorm beds, but the Sleepyhead Copper Topper was designed specifically for this purpose.
-You can choose from five sizes, four of which correspond with common dorm mattress dimensions, as well as 2-inch and 3-inch profiles depending on how much cushioning you need to sleep soundly.
+Many mattress toppers are perfectly suitable for dorm beds, but the Sleepyhead Gel Topper was designed specifically for this purpose.
+You can choose from five sizes, as well as 2-inch and 3-inch profiles depending on how much cushioning you need to sleep soundly.

 How It Performed